-- Bench the UTS and verify the accuracy of the system using a grade checker. - If accuracy does not meet requirements, verify the cause before recalibrating the sensors. - If using electric masts, ensure that the mast lean is less than ±10° off vertical. - Avoid rotating or pitching the blade during a run.
+- Bench the UTS and verify the accuracy of the system using a grade checker. - If accuracy does not meet requirements, verify the cause before recalibrating the sensors. - Ensure that the machine is not articulated, has zero circle-sideshift, and no wheel lean. - Ensure that the blade rotation is no more than ±45°. - If using electric masts, ensure that the mast lean is less than ±10° off vertical. - Avoid rotating, rolling, or sideshifting the blade during a run.